wso2/docs-choreo-dev/en/docs/references/faq.md

-# Frequently Asked Questions
+# References

 !!! info
-    This section will contain frequently asked questions and the answers to them.
+    This section will inlclude any Reference material and an FAQ.